 Calla Wiemer serves as Editor-in-Chief.
 To view a list of editorial board members, download articles, or learn more about manuscript submission, please see the Journal's Elsevier web page.

-JAE ranks in the top 200 among nearly 1800 economics journals evaluated by IDEAS/RePEc having achieved a citations impact factor of 3.5.
+JAE ranks near the top 150 among nearly 2000 economics journals tracked by IDEAS/RePEc having achieved a citations impact factor of 3.9.
 This places it at the top of the field for journals in Asian economic studies.
-JAE is indexed in the Web of Science and Scopus.
+JAE is indexed in the Social Sciences Citation Index and Scopus.